 The breadth and scope of the RBI exploration is impressive.
 However, there are some critical missing components.
 Moreover, looking at policies and their implementation there is many a slip between the cup and the lip.
 The endeavour here is to highlight them and point at some successful global approaches.
 Needless to mention, that a siloed approach to financial services is a rather dangerous approach.

-The price for not having a unified financial services regulator: Onus falls on the RBI!
+The price for not having a unified financial services regulator: the onus falls on the RBI!

 In an open letter, sent to policymakers in the European Parliament, Finance Watch and 13 partners call to include mandatory transition plans and capital requirements for climate-related risks in their review of the EU banks and insurers prudential rules[i].